modelve/.github/.github/ISSUE_TEMPLATE/incident_report.md

 - [ ] Hoax
 - [ ] Others - please specify

-## Affected Systems
+## Affected Systems / Users
 List out systems (and their details) are affected (both physical and virtual)

 > [!IMPORTANT]
-> Please use comments to track the progress of this incident.
+> Please use comments to track the progress of this incident such as
+> - problem isolation
+> - backup and evidence preservation
+> - investigation
+>
-> In the case of critical incidents, the response team should follow
+> In the case of critical incidents, the response team should follow:
+>
 > 1. Triage and Initial Analysis
 > 2. Comprehensive Investigation
 > 3. Short-term Containment and Neutralization
 > 4. Recovery and Vulnerability Remediation
 > 5. Long-term Security Enhancements
+>
-> Refer to Incident Response Plan for more information
+> Refer to Incident Response Plan for more information.